 - Anything surprise you during your first week or so here?

 - What’s confusing or unclear?
 Anything you’d like more context on right now?

 - What can I make sure to do in the next 2 weeks that would help make your onboarding process even smoother?

 - How would you describe your ideal working environment?
 (E.g., Are you a morning person or afternoon person?
 Do you prefer more social interaction or solid times of working independently?

 - Do you have any work-related pet peeves?
 What do you think you tend to be more sensitive to than most, regarding work preferences?

 Next steps + takeaways (5 min.)

 You’ll also want to invite your employees to write their own questions and add any topics they’d like to discuss on the agenda.
 This helps the one-on-one meeting feel more like a conversation, rather than a dictation.
-(Know Your Team is perfect for this — we give you an easy method to write a shared agenda with your employee, along with hundreds of question suggestions for your one-on-one meeting agenda.)

 #4: Don’t cancel the meeting.
 Only reschedule it if you have too.

 Consistency with one-on-one meetings matter.
-You speak volumes about how you prioritize the other person’s time with how well you prepare and how consistently you show up for your one-on-one meetings with them.
+You speak volumes about how you prioritize the other person’s time with how well you prepare and how consistently you show up for your 1-on-1 meetings with them.
 Move or cancel your first one-on-one meeting with an employee and it sends the message loud and clear: “Listening to you doesn’t matter that much to me.”